-Why does McGirt claim Oklahoma can't hold him for the crime he is charged with committing?
+Why did McGirt claim Oklahoma could not hold him for the crime he was charged with committing?

 Cite textual evidence from Justice Gorsuch's opinion that relies on the Major Crimes Act.

 Summarize the Supreme Court ruling in your own words.